TeamCodeStream/clm-spring-petclinic-microservices/README.md

 You can tell Config Server to use your local Git repository by using `native` Spring profile and setting `GIT_REPO` environment variable, for example:
 `-Dspring.profiles.active=native -DGIT_REPO=/projects/spring-petclinic-microservices-config`

-## Starting services locally with docker-compose
-In order to start entire infrastructure using Docker, you have to build images by executing `./mvnw clean package` from a project root.

-Before starting docker configure your NewRelic ingest key in the environment variable `NEW_RELIC_LICENSE_KEY` i.e. `export NEW_RELIC_LICENSE_KEY=<your key>`

-Once images are ready, you can start them with a single command `docker-compose up`.
-Containers startup order is coordinated with [`dockerize` script](https://github.com/jwilder/dockerize).
-After starting services, it takes a while for API Gateway to be in sync with service registry, so don't be scared of initial Spring Cloud Gateway timeouts.
-You can track services availability using Eureka dashboard available by default at http://localhost:8761.

-The `master` branch uses a Amazon Corretto linux  with JRE 11 as Docker base.

-*NOTE: Under MacOSX or Windows, make sure that the Docker VM has enough memory to run the microservices.
-The default settings are usually not enough and make the `docker-compose up` painfully slow.*

 ## Starting services locally with docker-compose and Java